 - There's also the dreaded Ultra Bonus: a series of clues spread out over the whole night.
 You have to tell us what they mean.
 The sooner you do, the more points you get.
 You can guess as many times as you want, so keep 'em coming.

-- We will also have a handful of Action Trivia, which will require you to act out a scene, dance, or draw, film it, and send us a link to the movie.
+- We will also have seven Action Trivias, which will require you to act out a scene, dance, or draw, film it, and send us a link to the movie.
 Points for style.
 (Videos uploaded to a Google Drive are perfect for sharing, as are YouTube uploads and other services like Streamable.
 Images can also be uploaded to places like Google Drive or to Imgur.)

 Be sure to read the official contest rules for all the nuts and bolts.

-Some old folks still use email.
 The Trivia mailing list is where you can hear scathing reviews of the contest afterward, and also post your own postmortem (highly recommend, the trivia community is great).
-To join, go to wso.williams.edu/mailman/listinfo/trivia.
+To join, go to wso.williams.edu/mailman/listinfo/trivia_wso.williams.edu.

 So start forming your team and planning your snacks as soon as possible.
-Send any questions you have to me at jbe1 [ at ] williams [ dot ] edu.
-We look forward to chatting with you in chat rooms and laughing with/at you in action boni on Friday the 12th!
+Send any questions you have to me at lms6 [ at ] williams [ dot ] edu.
+We look forward to grading your answers and laughing with/at your Action Trivia on Friday, May 12th!